OneOfTheInfiniteMonkeys/MTMP/README.md

 Copy the files located in the dist folder to the CIRCUITPY folder of the Adafruit MagTag.

 Note
-- The implementation does not use WiFi and thus a secrets.py file should not typically be located on the CIRCUITPY drive.
+- The implementation does not use WiFi and thus a secrets.py file should not typically have any entries, though it must be in the CIRCUITPY drive .
 - Following release of <a href="https://github.com/adafruit/circuitpython/releases" target="_blank">CircuitPython 7</a> to stable, the code implements switch off of HID disk and serial ports via boot.py.
 If electing to use with earlier releases <a href="https://github.com/adafruit/circuitpython/releases" target="_blank"> e.g. CircuitPython 6.3.x</a> you need to replace the lib .mpy files with the 6.3.x counterparts.

 ## Hardware